Mix network: 2010s: Renewed academic interest in mix networks

 The rise of blockchain technologies opened new possibilities for scalable decentralized systems, paving the way for large-scale, distributed mix networks.

 2020s: First large-scale implementations

 Throughout the 2020s, various public and private research and development programs contributed to the realization of the first large-scale mix networks.
-By 2025, multiple projects—including 0KN, HOPR, Katzenpost, Nym, and xx.network (led by David Chaum)—are under active development, aiming to enhance privacy-preserving communication on a broader scale.
+By 2025, multiple projects—including 0KN, HOPR, Katzenpost, Nym (as the overlay for the later NymVPN), and xx.network (led by David Chaum)—are under active development, aiming to enhance privacy-preserving communication on a broader scale.

 How it works

 Participant A prepares a message for delivery to participant B by appending a random value R to the message, sealing it with the addressee's public key $K_b$, appending B's address, and then sealing the result with the mix's public key $K_m$.

 M opens it with his private key, now he knows B's address, and he sends $K_b(message, R)$ to B.